-- A. To provide alternative ways for students to achieve high school graduation resulting in an increased graduation rate. - B. To certify that, upon completion of a course, students will have reached or surpassed the district and state performance assessments which measure student progress. - C. To develop innovative student performance assessments which measure student progress. - D. To provide a caring, diversified learning environment where students will develop positive self-concepts, increase their self-esteem, and recognize and appreciate the correlation between education and success in the workplace.

-- E. To be accountable to the community and the home school district through quality student achievement. - F. To provide opportunities for community involvement. - G. To provide a safe and orderly school environment. - H. To provide an alternative diversified environment where students can achieve success.
+- A. To provide alternative ways for students to achieve high school graduation resulting in an increased graduation rate. - B. To develop innovative student performance assessments which measure student progress. - C. To provide a caring, diversified learning environment where students will develop positive self-concepts, increase their self-esteem, and recognize and appreciate the correlation between education and success in the workplace. - D. To be accountable to the community and the home school district through quality student achievement. - E. To provide opportunities for community involvement. - F. To provide a safe and orderly school environment. - G. To provide an alternative diversified environment where students can achieve success.